2023 Homicide Count for Oakland

 Compared Month by Month Last 4 Years

 Here we compare the last four years side by side with the differences, positive and negative.
-2023 is still in progress, so bookmark and check back often.
+2024 is now in progress, so bookmark and check back often.

 - October: